 Recycled Retaining Wall

 Now the team is settled on the timber cladding, but they are not convinced of the retaining wall and bench materials.
 These aspects want to be a more earthen material as they rise from the ground towards the test buildings.
 After investigating rammed earth and concrete, the team wanted to find something more stackable.
 Concrete and rammed earth are beautiful, but they require formwork which requires more time.
 Something stackable will give the team more flexibility as well as members are movable.

 Thankfully, down here on Highway 61 road work is being done to remove a load of 8″ x 8″ x 8′ stackable concrete barriers.
 The TMBVRP team is getting their hands on some of these reusable members and are calling around to local highway departments to find more similar materials.
-If they find enough, they will have a durable, stackable, and reusable material for their Cooling Patio.
-They can also use the old sidewalk pieces as a mosaic, ground material for the Cooling Patio.
+If they find enough, they will have a durable, stackable, and reusable material for their Cooling Porch.
+They can also use the old sidewalk pieces as a mosaic, ground material for the Cooling Porch.
 Above are drawings showing the use of these recycled materials.